 If you are not artistically inclined there are a number of clipart and template programs on the marketplace that will streamline the process for you.
-The general rule of direct to garment printing is that if the image looks good, printed at the size you will be printing it when printed on your desktop inkjet printer, then the image will look good on a t-shirt.
+The general rule of direct to garment printing is that if the image looks good printed at the size you will be printing it when printed on your desktop inkjet printer, then the image will look good on a t-shirt.

-STEP 3: Printing on a DTG Printer
+Printing on a DTG Printer

 Direct to garment printers generally require a specialized software package called a Raster Image Processor (RIP) to print properly.
 Primarily, the RIP is simply a printing utility that translates the image you created into a format that allows you the most control over the end result.

 Modern RIP Software, like the application that comes with your DTG Printer from ColDesi, also generates the white ink underbase required to print on dark garments, controls the amount of white and color ink laid down and color matching as well as other functions such as multi-shirt image placement and ink cost calculation.
-So it basically operates as a job management and cost management applicaton as well as a color management software.
+So it basically operates as a job management and cost management application as well as a color management software.

 Your DTG printer will come with a RIP configured with the most common settings for the printer – and your DTG training class will go over the process of creating specific print settings for your application.

-STEP 4: Finishing your Garment
+Finishing your Garment

 Once your printer is done printing the shirt you will need to cure the garment to set the inks to insure maximum washability.